-It seems like low-status communities are designed to bleed talent.
-When dirty industries come in and jobs have no promise of advancement, the goal of many young people is to get out.
+When dirty industries come into disadvantaged communities and jobs have no promise of advancement, the goal of many young people is to get out.
 Sustainable South Bronx founder and economic development guru Majora Carter champions a different philosophy.
 When she says, “You don’t have to move out of your neighborhood to live in a better one” she reminds us that there is always something worth investing in.

 During her March 21 Wake Forest Earth Week keynote address, Carter told of growing up in the South Bronx.
 She witnessed her neighborhood being plagued by unemployment, poor health, and increased pollution and saw a college education as her way out.
 While in graduate school at New York University, Carter moved back in with her parents to save money; it was during this time that she reacquainted herself with her community.
 With high crime rates, pollution, poverty, and other challenges, Carter saw her neighborhood needed an advocate to begin the re-imagination process—someone who had a vision for a positive, vibrant community.